imzqqq/chat/server/chat/python/api-spec/proposals/2946-spaces-summary.md

 > Collecting rooms together into groups is useful for a number of purposes.
 Examples include:
 >
-> * Allowing users to discover different rooms related to a particular topic: for example "official chat.dingshunyu.top rooms".
+> * Allowing users to discover different rooms related to a particular topic: for example "official chat.imzqqq.top rooms".
 > * Allowing administrators to manage permissions across a number of rooms: for example "a new employee has joined my company and needs access to all of our rooms".
 > * Letting users classify their rooms: for example, separating "work" from "personal" rooms.
 >